 Your life in recovery is something to be proud of.
 You worked hard to get where you are, and you don’t want to throw it away just to save face with the crowd or give into peer pressure to drink alcohol.
 So, one last excuse for turning down a drink is to be honest about your history with substance abuse.
 Only you can decide if this approach is right for you.
 If you don’t feel right going this route, remember these tips or come up with a response on your own.

-If you or someone you care about is struggling with alcohol addiction, Footprints Beachside Recovery is a professional addiction treatment center in Florida.
-If you are interested in learning more about us, read about our approach to rehab.Call Now: 877-250-3935
+If you or someone you care about is struggling with alcohol addiction, know that treatment is possible.
+We take a holistic approach with our “wrap around” drug treatment programs.
+This means that we target the biological, psychological and social causes of addiction.
+If you are interested in learning more about us, learn about our unique approach to treatment.Call Now: 877-250-3935